 A voter may be eligible for an absentee ballot if he/she is absent from the county on Election Day, temporarily ill or physically disabled, permanently ill or physically disabled, have duties related to the care of one of more individuals who are ill or physically disabled, a patient or inmate in a Veterans' Administration Hospital, an inmate awaiting trial or in prison for a conviction of a crime or offense which was not a felony.

-Absentee ballots will be sent to voters starting September 18th, please submit your request as early as possible if you fall under the above guidelines.
+Absentee ballots will be sent to voters approximately 45 days prior to the election, please submit your request as early as possible if you fall under the above guidelines.

-Absentee ballots must be postmarked by November 3, 2020 (received no later than November 10, 2020) or dropped off at the Board of Elections office, at one of our Early Voting sites or at any of Cattaraugus County's 52 polling sites on November 3, 2020.
+Absentee ballots must be postmarked on or before the election and received no later than seven days after the election, or dropped off at the Board of Elections office, at one of our Early Voting sites or at any of Cattaraugus County's 52 polling sites on November 2, 2021.

 In person voting will continue at your assigned poll site.
 If you have questions contact the Board of Elections at (716)938-2400.